-Investors looking to take advantage of any capital losses need to beware of wash sales, which can derail their attempt to claim a deduction during tax time.
+Investors looking to write off any capital losses need to beware of wash sales, which can derail their attempt to claim a deduction during tax time.
 A wash sale is one of the key pitfalls to avoid when trying to take advantage of tax-loss harvesting to reduce your taxes, and in falling markets such as in 2022, it can be valuable to make sure you don’t run afoul of the rules.

 Here’s what a wash sale is and how to easily avoid it while securing your tax write-off.

 A wash sale is when you sell an asset, such as a stock or bond, but have purchased the same asset or a very similar one within 30 days before or after the sale.
 A wash sale makes it appear as if you have sold your position and disowned the property, though you really haven’t.

 If you’re claiming to have lost money on the sale of an asset, but it’s actually part of a wash sale, the Internal Revenue Service (IRS) disallows you from claiming a write-off on your tax return until you fully exit the position.

 The wash-sale rule applies to stocks, bonds, mutual funds, ETFs, options, futures and warrants.

 However, the wash-sale rule does not apply to cryptocurrency, at least not yet.
 So crypto traders who are looking to claim a tax deduction can literally sell their investment and immediately repurchase it and still get to take advantage of tax-loss harvesting.

 Normally, the IRS allows you to write off your capital losses, and you can use losses to offset any capital gains.
 In fact, in any given year you can write off a net loss of up to $3,000, if you have eligible losses.
 That is, tax rules allow you to more than offset any gains.
 Savvy investors strategically use losses to minimize their taxable income through the process of tax-loss harvesting.